 You may want to set NODE_PROCESS_ACCOUNT off for compute nodes, and to set it on for service nodes.
 This provides more accounting process detail on the login nodes where such information may be more useful.
-Therefore, this single parameter may be set differently on the shared root image than it is set on the compute node image of /etc/opt/cray/csa/csa.conf.
+Therefore, this single parameter may be set differently on the shared root image than it is set on the compute node image of csa.conf on the SMW.